k97/jnana/_work/resconnect.md

 ---

 The Emirates Connect, also known as ResConnect was the first major project I contributed as UX Engineer back in 2015.Since Emirates Airlines is one of the largest operator of passenger aircrafts in the world, a sizable amount of our customers book their tickets through the in-house call center.
+> The Emirates Connect, also known as ResConnect was the first major project I contributed as UX Engineer back in 2015.Since Emirates Airlines is one of the largest operator of passenger aircrafts in the world, a sizable amount of our customers book their tickets through the in-house call center.

 ## Overview